objcio/articles/2014-08-02-behavior-driven-development.md

 	@end

-What is also great about these tests is that we have leveraged the capabilties of BDD DSL.
+What is also great about these tests is that we have leveraged the capabilities of BDD DSL.
 Note how we used `context` blocks to define different requirements for how should `SignInViewController` behave based on its text fields state.
 This is a great example how you can use BDD to make your tests simpler and more readable whilst retaining their functionality.

 ## Conclusion